Health-RI/ckan-docker/README.md

 ## 0. Getting Started Quickly

-These instructions are for a quick CKAN Development environment running on docker:
+These instructions are to get a CKAN Development environment up and running quickly.
+Docker should be installed and the Docker daemon should be running.

 Clone the Repository and go to the root directory.